Beyond a crisis — we’re in a new era of global ‘water bankruptcy’, says UN report

 - At least 75% of humanity lives in countries classified as water-insecure or critically water-insecure;

-- Nearly four billion people face severe water scarcity for at least one month every year; and
+- Nearly 4 billion people face severe water scarcity for at least one month every year; and

 - Drought impacts are becoming steadily more human-made and extremely costly.
 The report identifies a growing pattern of anthropogenic drought, meaning water deficits caused by overuse and degradation rather than natural climate variability alone.